AceRNorth/gdsims/docs/user_guide/code.rst

 And similarly to the pre-defined parameter set, we can set the advanced options before we run the simulation.

 .. caution::
-    The :class:`Simulation` constructor will not make bound or interval checks on the parameters.
+    The :class:`Simulation` constructor (the function that creates the Simulation object) will not make bound or interval checks on the parameters.
 To see the allowed bounds for model parameters, visit the :doc:`custom_set` page.

-By modifying the ``main2.cpp`` file further, you can read the input parameters from a file.
+By modifying the ``main3.cpp`` file further, you can read the input parameters from a file.
 This feature is included by default in the CLI but it is understood that advanced users will want to define their own parameter reading method depending on their specific needs.

 .. tip::
     The ``inputval.h`` file in the project defines parameter file reading and bounds and interval checking functions used in the CLI which you may want to reuse.
 You will need to define the correct bounds for each parameter according to our :doc:`custom_set` page.